jaderigby/bacon/README.md

 # Bacon #

+__Note:__ These instructions are written for mac and unix only, atm.

 Bacon is a utility for building other utilities.
 It helps generate a template for creating quick utilities run in bash (using alias commands) and written in Python.
 In short, Bacon makes everything better!

 ## Setup ##